-The Planning Board shall adopt sections of the Subdivision Regulations which shall apply to this ordinance, including the right to waive such regulations.
-Where not specifically described within the provisions of this ordinance, the requirement that is more restrictive shall apply.
+The Planning Board shall adopt sections of the Subdivision Regulations not preempted by this ordinance which shall apply to the Conservation Subdivision, including the right to waive such regulations.
+Where not specifically pre-empted by the provisions of this ordinance, the requirement that is more restrictive shall apply.